Karel Pexidr: Musical works

-Pexidr has been active musician since his early youth.
-He deepened his musical education acquired at the Smetana School of Music at Pilsen by further studies and consultations with František Rauch, pianist and professor at the Prague Academy of Music, as well as with composer Dr. Jindřich Feld in Prague.
+Pexidr has been an active musician since his early youth.
+He deepened his musical education acquired at the Smetana School of Music at Plzeň through further studies and consultations with František Rauch, pianist and professor at the Prague Academy of Music, as well as with composer Dr. Jindřich Feld in Prague.

 Pexidr´s musical work counts 119 compositions covering orchestral works, chamber pieces and vocal compositions for voice solo.
 A number of instructive pieces are dedicated to children.